 I truly feel my advisers understand my individual situation.
 Over a decade of profound external political challenge, they’ve given me excellent guidance.

 To explain wealth management, we also need to look beyond the financial gains you can benefit from.
-In-depth research by the Financial Conduct Authority revealed that people who were drawn towards taking regulated advice overcame problems such as lack of knowledge, confidence and time5.
-They welcomed getting access to specialist expert opinion and access to a broader range of products than they could manage on their own.
+In-depth research from the Financial Conduct Authority shows that people who are drawn towards taking regulated advice overcome problems such as lack of knowledge, confidence and time5.
+They welcome access both to specialist expert opinion and a broader range of products than they could manage on their own.

-A good adviser will help you identify your goals and create a tailored plan or strategy that matches your needs and reflects the level of risk that you are comfortable with.
-They will regularly review your plan with you, and help you to stick to it.
-At the same time, they'll make sure your money is working hard for you – giving you the financial freedom to pursue your life goals with confidence and peace of mind.
+A good adviser helps you define your goals.
+From this, they create a tailored plan or strategy that matches your needs and reflects the level of risk you're comfortable with.
+In addition, they regularly review your plan with you and help you to stick to it.
+At the same time, they'll make sure your money is working hard for you; giving you the financial freedom to pursue your life goals with confidence and peace of mind.

 5 Financial Advice Market Review, FCA